pkirkham/pkirkham.github.io/_posts/analysis/2025-01-02-c7plus-characterisation-for-eppr78.md

 Here the C+MW and C+GAMMA are the molecular weight and specific gravity of the C7+ fraction respectively.

 The composition can be used with the Peng-Robinson cubic equation of state.
 The resultant phase envelope does not match the laboratory-measured bubble point.
 By switching to the EPPR78 equation of state, there is an improvement in the bubble point prediction.
 However, this is still not a good match.
 The distillation data from the Volve dataset shows that the aromatic content is actually higher than that implied by the MW and SG for the C7+ fraction.
 Given the the mass chromotograph is more likely to measure the weight% for the C7+ fraction more accurately than the density (which is inferred from a Katz-Firboozabadi calcuation/assumption), we can adjust the PNA to match the measured aromatic content of 35.2%.
-This inxreases the specific gravity to 0.8601, and leads to a closer match with the measured bubble point.
+This increases the specific gravity to 0.8601, and leads to a closer match with the measured bubble point.

 Ideally, no tuning for an equation of state would be necessary with a perfect model.
 However, this is not yet reasonable, and many compositions require a small amount of tuning.
 By using the EPPR78 and adjusting the C7+ specific gravity to match the PNA fractions, the amount of tuning required in comparison to the vanilla Peng-Robinson equation of state is greatly reduced.